btnmasher/shiftr/README.md

 A coding challenge to demonstrate my knowledge with Go, REST, Patterns, and Databases

-## Running:
+## Running

 `go get` and build!
-It defaults to using Sqlite memory database, some demo data has been added
+It defaults to using Sqlite in-memory database, some demo data has been added in `main.go`

 There is a postman collection file added for testing the endpoints.

+First use the `Login as Admin` request in Postman, then `List Users`.
+That will set up the environment variables for the subsequent requests.

 ## Build Dependencies